Sudan free from Bashir but effects of sanctions linger | Malay Mail

-KHARTOUM (Sudan), Dec 17 — In a cooking oil factory in Khartoum, Sudanese workers hammer at a broken-down machine, as general manager Sarah al-Fateh sighs in frustration.
+KHARTOUM, Dec 20 — In a cooking oil factory in Khartoum, Sudanese workers hammer at a broken-down machine, as general manager Sarah al-Fateh sighs in frustration.

 She is unable to import replacement parts for her family’s business, she said, because of “American sanctions”.